By: Mia Alfonsi

 Led by DCP Sustainability and the Built Environment Program Director and UF Green Building Learning Collaborative Director Bahar Armaghani, LEED Lab students successfully certified the lacrosse locker room facility under the LEED v4.1 certification.
 Since LEED Lab’s inception in 2014, 186 students have participated in the experience.
 Through their pursuit, students have experienced hands-on learning, strengthened their professional skills and attained LEED credentials.

 The LEED Lab class is capped at 16 students to ensure an intimate, enriching experience.
-Students work in teams devoted to various aspects of the sustainable built environment, including energy and lighting, water, IEQ and MR, L&T and Site.
+Students work in teams devoted to various aspects of the sustainable built environment, including energy and lighting, water and indoor environmental quality (IEQ).
 Students conduct building energy, water, and IEQ audits and utility data analysis through a comprehensive understanding of the building by examining building drawings, occupancy, location, systems and utility consumption.

 “Throughout this process, students learn about a variety of green building techniques and strategies, while broadening their project management and communication skills,” Armaghani, a LEED Fellow, wrote in a description of the project.